MAEA Fall Conference 2019: Visually Speaking Friday, September 20 - Sunday, September 22, 2019 Haystack School of Crafts, Deer Isle, Maine

-“Collaboration with Impact” encourages us to reflect on the potential for growth and interconnectedness as we join together at Haystack: taking the experience from Fall Conference back to our classrooms, to share with our students and colleagues; experienced teachers mentoring those new to the profession; and fostering the development of students in our arts classrooms.
+This conference encourages us to reflect on the potential for growth and interconnectedness as we join together at Haystack: taking the experience from Fall Conference back to our classrooms, to share with our students and colleagues; experienced teachers mentoring those new to the profession; and fostering the development of students in our arts classrooms.

-On-Campus Housing - $295
+On-Campus Housing: $295

-Off-Campus Housing $245
+Off-Campus Housing: $245

-MAEA membership ends June 30th, regardless of when in the year you register.
-In order to register for the fall conference, you must be an active member for the 2018-2019 membership year.
+MAEA membership ends May 31st, regardless of when in the year you register.
+In order to register for the fall conference, you must be an active member for the 2019-2020 membership year.
 Therefore, when registering for the conference you will also renew your MAEA membership.